circles-00/apm-tracker/README.md

 ```

 You may also want to add some permissions to your root user to the files located in `/lib`, so they can be executed as root.

+# TODO:
+- [ ] Refine the README, it is written just to not forget how this project works, needs more work on the specifics.